Materials-Consortia/OPTIMADE/optimade.rst

   - **data\_available**: an integer containing the total number of data resource objects available in the database for the endpoint.
   - **last\_id**: a string containing the last ID returned.
   - **response\_message**: response string from the server.
-  - **request\_delay**: a non-negative float giving time in seconds a client should wait before issuing a subsequent request.
+  - **request\_delay**: a non-negative float giving time in seconds that the client is suggested to wait before issuing a subsequent request.
     An implementation MAY respond with :http-error:`429 Too Many Requests` error if a client refuses to respect the indicated delay.
     In that case the response SHOULD contain a `Retry-After HTTP header <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After>`__ to instruct the client to wait before retrying.
   - **implementation**: a dictionary describing the server implementation, containing the OPTIONAL fields: